Nisarg12/Battle-BG/README.md

-# Battle-BG-FR
+# Battle-BG [FR]
-This is a small project for making the task of inserting battle Background for FR hackers easier than ever before.
+This is a small project for making the task of inserting battle backgrounds for FR hackers easier than ever before.

 Instructions:
 1) Drop a vanilla FR rom called "BPRE0.gba" in a newly created folder called roms.